 John Norman Garvalia, 58, of Bonita Springs, Florida, recently and courageously battled unexpected complications from Infective Endocarditis.
 On Wednesday, January 8, 2020, John was surrounded by loved ones when the skies parted, allowing him to experience his last sunset on this earth as he peacefully slipped into the arms of his Heavenly Father.

-To send flowers in memory of John Norman Garvalia, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of John Norman Garvalia, please visit our Heartfelt Sympathies Store.

 John was born in St. Paul, Minnesota on September 7, 1961 and raised on a rural farm in Romance, Wisconsin by his parents Norman L. Garvalia and Jo Ann E. Wolfe Garvalia, who preceded him in death.
 He was a graduate of DeSoto High School and the University of Wisconsin-La Crosse, where he earned a B.S. in Accounting and Finance.
 John’s intelligence, integrity, honesty and hard work laid the foundation for his thirty year career in leasing and managing multiple design centers across the United States.
 Early in his career, John served as the Financial Manager/Leasing Agent of the Boston Design Center and thereafter, as President of Dallas-based Crow Design Centers.